 Newman is a command-line collection runner for Postman.
 It allows you to effortlessly run and test your API endpoints, within Postman Collections, directly from the command-line.
 It is built with extensibility in mind so that you can easily integrate it with your continuous integration servers and build systems.

-On the other hand, Docker allows you to package an application with all of its dependencies into a standardised unit for software development.
-Visit https://www.docker.com/whatisdocker to read more about how docker can drastically simplify development and deployment.
+On the other hand, Docker allows you to package an application with all of its dependencies into a standardized unit for software development.
+Visit https://www.docker.com/why-docker to read more about how Docker can drastically simplify development and deployment.

 Together, you can now run Newman command-line tool in a way it has been packaged by us without being bothered about operating system dependencies, environment setup, etc.